 The ‘save for later’ button on the form allows you to save your form to complete at a later date.

-We use all the information in the application to update our records and may pass on the changes to other government agencies where we are authorised to do so.
+We use all the information in the application to update our records and may, where we are authorised to do so, pass on the changes to other government agencies.

-Please ensure that you complete the percentage of GAIC liability which is to be deferred.
-Enter a percentage from 100 per cent to a lesser percentage amount.
+Please ensure you complete the percentage of GAIC liability to be deferred.
+Enter a percentage from 100% to a lesser percentage amount.

 Attach supporting documents

 The following supporting documentation can be attached to your online statement in PDF or Word format: